Apmds/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

     - Favourite genres.

-- Allow login and logoff of an account.
+- Allow login and logout of an account.
 - Have the possibility to reset the password.
 - Permanently delete the account.
 - Edit profile informations (name, photo, localization, favourite genres).